deepcharles/tutorial-setup/README.md

 # Setup instructions for tutorials

 This repository contains setup instructions for tutorials that I give.
-Each folder contains informations related to a tutorial.
+Each folder contains information related to a tutorial.

 ## Git and GitHub
 If you have not set up git and GitHub yet, please follow the following guides: